-Artemis(*) is an ESO PI project that aims to develop a large bolometer camera in the submillimeter range on APEX.
-CEA-Saclay in France is building this instrument, based on the development of new generation bolometer arrays for the PACS photometer aboard the Herschel Space Observatory.
-These bolometers do not use feedhorns to concentrate the submillimeter light, but act more like a CCD camera.
-This instrument can therefore instantaneously fully sample the image in the focal plane and does not require any "jiggling" pattern.
-The estimated gain in speed when mapping extended sources is ~3 compared to a classical bolometer array with feedhorns with the same sensitivity and FOV.
+The bolometers do not use feedhorns to concentrate the submillimeter light, but act more like a CCD camera.
+ArTeMiS can therefore instantaneously fully sample the image in the focal plane and does not require any "jiggling" pattern.
+The estimated gain in speed when mapping extended sources is about 3 compared to a classical bolometer array (for instance the APEX/SABOCA instrument at similar wavelenghts) with feedhorns with the same sensivity and FOV.

-This table sums up the expected (Artemis) and measured (P-Artemis) performances of the instrument.
+This table sums up the measured perfomances of the ArTeMiS (from Reveret et al, 2014) and P-ArTeMiS instruments.

 (mJy/beam, 1sigma, 1s)